LGBT*IQA Students & Education Abroad

 - Use cross-cultural and navigation skills you’ve already developed.

-- Study abroad gives you the ability to see the world from an international perspective while developing independence and self-confidence.
+- Education abroad gives you the ability to see the world from an international perspective while developing independence and self-confidence.

 - Studying and living in another country provides a unique opportunity to learn about and engage in another LGBT*IQ community.

-When choosing a study abroad destination, consider the following questions:
+When choosing an education abroad destination, consider the following questions:

 - Do you want/need to be part of a supportive LGBT*IQA community?
 Are there LGBT*IQA organizations on your host campus or in the community?